ckwalters/neurodatapipeline/readme.md

 <small>Example unit recorded in hippocampal dCA1 on a 4-shank Neuropixels probe, sorted and visualized with the pipeline.
 Other accepted units are plotted in cyan, while rejected clusters are plotted in gray.</small>

 ### Local Data Organization
 The pipeline utilizes a session-level file organizational structure.
-One session consists of one SpikeGLX recording session (or a concatenated recording), which may include any number of individual probe recording files, and its associated behavioral data, if applicable.
+One session consists of one SpikeGLX recording session (or a concatenated recording), which may include any number of individual probe recording files, and its associated behavior data, if applicable.
 The standard SpikeGLX file structure for both raw data and t-shifted data (after running CatGT) is maintained, and each subsequent processing step is locatd in a child subdirectory.
 Specifically, each probe recording gets a kilosort4 output folder, which in turn gets a spikeinterface output folder.

 ```
 .